 - Align the subject that you want to track with the border in the center of the monitor and press the button. - When the subject is registered, a yellow border (focus area) is displayed around it and the camera begins tracking the subject. - If the subject cannot be registered, the border is displayed in red.
-Change the composition and try registering the subject again.

-If the camera can no longer track the registered subject, the focus area disappears.
+Change the composition and try registering the subject again. - To cancel subject registration, press the ® button. - If the camera can no longer track the registered subject, the focus area disappears.
 Register the subject again.